 - Crumble up the paper towels and have a colorful “snowball” fight.

 Remember to have fun and enjoy the time together.
-And be creative with this simple and fun paper towel pattern tie dye art activity.
+And be creative with this simple and fun paper towel pattern drawing and tie dye art activity.

 What are some of your favorite art projects to do with your child?